Frederick's of Hollywood: History and operations

-The business was started by Frederick Mellinger ("inventor of the Rising Star push-up bra, the edible panty, and myriad garments whose chief attributes were that one could see through them and remove them quickly").
-Frederick's sold bras, panties, corsets, bedroom slippers, a vast array of hosiery, bridal lingerie, special occasion lingerie, and more.
-The original flagship store, in the S. H. Kress and Co.
-Building on Hollywood Boulevard, was a landmark in Hollywood, California.
+Frederick's of Hollywood was started in 1946 by Frederick Mellinger, inventor of the push-up bra, edible panty, and other garments whose main attributes were that they were see-through and could be removed quickly.
+Frederick's began in a Fifth Avenue loft in New York City, where it sold bras, panties, corsets, bedroom slippers, hosiery, bridal lingerie, special occasion lingerie, and more.